 I have been known to pay bills in 1cent transactions when a bank offered a savings account with an earn rate of 5points per transaction.
 In fact I went further than that.
 Firstly I paid someone else’s bill just to be able to earn the points.
 Eventually I went out and signed up for for a service we didn’t need just to earn the points.
 The value of the points far outweighed the cost – and we did use the service.

 Credit cards are their own craziness, but they have lots of benefits for frequent flyers.
-(See my post here to read what they are.)
 The credit card game involves a lot of “churning”.
 That is, signing up for a card, getting the signup bonuses, cancelling the card, and repeating.
 The cards all have their own benefits, and I am constantly reminding family members which card needs to be used where.
 I was thinking of printing up a pocket-sized list for each of them but with all the churning decided it would be an onerous task to keep it up to date.
 There are not many parents who encourage their children to get credit cards as soon as they turn eighteen to maximise points, but that’s exactly how my eldest daughter was able to fly in business class at twenty.
 (Of course I don’t recommend this if your child will just get into debt – my second daughter does not have a credit card!)